AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 		QiType = doubleQiType
 	};

-These properties are assembled into collection and assigned to the Properties property of a new QiType object:
+These properties are assembled into a collection and assigned to the Properties property of a new QiType object:

 .. code:: cs